qbolliet/dashboard-template-frontend/SIDEBAR_USAGE_EXAMPLE.md

 ## Key Features

+### ✅ **Fixed Issues**
+- **Header Positioning**: Header and content now properly shift right when sidebar opens (like shadcn examples)
+- **Chevron Click Behavior**: Clicking chevron toggles dropdown instead of navigating to page
+- **Smart Icon Handling**: Sidebar hides completely when collapsed if no icons are defined

 ### Icon Support
 - Add `"icon": "/path/to/icon.svg"` to navigation items
-- Icons display when sidebar is collapsed
+- Icons display when sidebar is collapsed (64px width)
+- **NEW**: When no icons exist in navigation data, collapsed sidebar disappears completely (0px width)
-- Falls back gracefully if icons are missing
+- Falls back gracefully if some items have icons and others don't

 ### Switcher Mode
 - When `useSwitcher={true}`, first level items become switcher options